Continued From Above...

 As the primary bronchi enter the lungs, they branch off into smaller secondary bronchi that carry air to each lobe of the lung.
 Thus, the right bronchus branches off into 3 secondary bronchi while the left lung branches off into 2 secondary bronchi.
 The secondary bronchi further branch into many smaller tertiary bronchi within each lobe.
 The secondary and tertiary bronchi improve the efficiency of the lungs by distributing air evenly within each lobe of the lungs.

 The pseudostratified epithelium that lines the bronchi contains many cilia and goblet cells.
 Cilia are small hair-like cellular projections that extend from the surface of the cells.
 Goblet cells are specialized epithelial cells that secrete mucus to coat the lining of the bronchi.
 Cilia move together to push mucus secreted by the goblet cells away from the lungs.
-Particles of dust and even pathogens like viruses, bacteria and fungi in the air entering the lungs stick to the mucus and are carried out of the respiratory tract.
+Particles of dust and even pathogens like viruses, bacteria, and mold in the air entering the lungs stick to the mucus and are carried out of the respiratory tract.
 In this way mucus helps to keep the lungs clean and free of disease.

 Many small bronchioles branch off from the tertiary bronchi.
 Bronchioles differ from bronchi both in size (they are smaller) and in the composition of their walls.
 While bronchi have hyaline cartilage rings in their walls, bronchioles are made of elastin fibers and smooth muscle tissue.
 The tissue of the bronchiole walls allows the diameter of bronchioles to change to a significant degree.
 When the body requires greater volumes of air entering the lungs, such as during exercise, the bronchioles dilate to permit greater airflow.
 In response to dust or other environmental pollutants, the bronchioles can constrict to prevent the pollution of the lungs.